Skip to main content

 Former Trump Campaign Manager: No Republican Ever Questioned Obama’s Legitimacy

-Corey Lewandowski, who managed Donald Trump’s presidential campaign during the primary season and recently launched his own lobbying firm, appeared on “The John Fredericks Show” this week to discuss the incoming administration.
+Corey Lewandowski, who managed Donald Trump’s presidential campaign during the primary season and recently launched his own lobbying firm(link is external), appeared on “The John Fredericks Show(link is external)” this week to discuss the incoming administration.

 “You’ve seen that the Democrats are trying to say that he’s not a legitimate candidate,” he said.
 “Can you imagine just for a second if a Republican congressman would have gone out and said this about Barack Obama and continued that narrative?
 It would be an uproar in the mainstream media.”